thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

-As you've seen, event handlers process an event and update a component's state.
-However, not all components have state to update, as is the case with the stateless `<Track />` components.
-Rather than invoking the `this.setState()` method for itself, each `<Track />` component invokes the `this.props.incrementLikes()` state mutator method instead.
+Inside the `render()` method of a `<Track>` component, the properties of `this.props.track` are combined with presentation logic to produce a user interface.
+The user interface allows a user to view and update the track's information.
+When the `<button />` component is clicked, the `handleClick()` method is invoked.

 ```jsx
 // From app/components/track.jsx